 - Implementing a structured, clear system of discipline so that drivers who do not operate their vehicle safely are disciplined and terminated if a pattern of unsafe driving emerges

 A Naples concrete truck accident lawyer can review your case and determine who is responsible for the consequences of your accident.
-Call the Law Offices of Anidjar & Levine today at (239) 900-3000 to learn how our team could handle your case.
+Call the Law Offices of Anidjar & Levine today to learn how our team could handle your case.